pscedu/psc-wpdocs/neocortex/software-stack.md

 And if you want to persist the SDK configuration across sessions.
 Run the following command to update the PATH variable in your .bashrc file: echo $PATH_CMD >> ~/.bashrc
-Now, for starting the process, you can take a look at the contents under the $SDK_INSTALL_PATH folder: csl_examples/code-samples: contains multiple simple examples (20).
-For example: cd ${SDK_INSTALL_PATH}/csl_examples/code-samples/01-tasks-and-colors Compile¶
+Now, for starting the process, you can take a look at the contents under the $SDK_INSTALL_PATH folder: csl_examples/code-samples:Â contains multiple simple examples (20).
+For example: cd ${SDK_INSTALL_PATH}/csl_examples/code-samples/01-tasks-and-colors CompileÂ¶
-For the CS-2s, the flags should be set to --arch=wse2 and --fabric-dims=757,996 like the following: cslc --arch=wse2 ./code.csl --fabric-dims=757,996 --fabric-offsets=1,1 --colors=x_in:1,b_in:2,y_out:3,Ax_out:4,sentinel:43 -o out
+For the CS-2s, the flags should be set toÂ --arch=wse2Â andÂ --fabric-dims=757,996Â like the following: cslc --arch=wse2 ./code.csl --fabric-dims=757,996 --fabric-offsets=1,1 --colors=x_in:1,b_in:2,y_out:3,Ax_out:4,sentinel:43 -o out
-Run¶
+RunÂ¶
-For passing the CS-2 IP addresses, please use the variable CS_IP_ADDR, along with --fabdims 757,996 like the following: cs_python run.py --name out --cmaddr ${CS_IP_ADDR}:9000 --fabdims 757,996
+For passing the CS-2 IP addresses, please use the variableÂ CS_IP_ADDR, along withÂ --fabdims 757,996Â like the following: cs_python run.py --name out --cmaddr ${CS_IP_ADDR}:9000 --fabdims 757,996